xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 starting rsyslogd ... done
 ```

-To send messages to the remote server, we will need to configure rsyslog, in particular modify its configuration file _/etc/rsyslog.conf_
+To send messages to the remote server, we will need to configure rsyslog, in particular, modify its configuration file _/etc/rsyslog.conf_

 For TCP we will use @@